I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

-However, if you’re looking to make some extra income on the side – then why not?!
+However, if you’re just looking to make some side income, why not try it anyway?

-Taking surveys is a great source of quick cash and generally requires little time and effort to make some good side-cash.
+Answering surveys is a great source of quick cash and generally requires little time and effort to make some side cash.

 9. Online Tutor

 If you have something you’re good at, even if it’s as simple as teaching English, then you need to capitalize on it.

-You can always create your own schedule, and you can make really good money teaching someone something you’re good at!
+You can always create your own schedule, and you can make really good money teaching students skills and other things you’re good at!

-If you’ve always been a freakishly fast typer, this job is for you!
+If you’ve always been a freakishly fast typer, being a transcriptionist may be for you!